Troon-Technologies-LLC/TriQuetaSmartContract/docs/CommandstoRun.md

-## How to Deploy and Test the NowWhere Contract in VSCode
+## How to Deploy and Test the TriQueta Contract in VSCode

 The initial step to use any smart-contract is to deploy that contract to any network e.g: mainnet, testnet or emulator.
 In our case we will deploy our contract to emulator.